Generic name: Pantoprazole Injection [ pan-TOE-pra-zole ]

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

-- Some drugs may have another patient information leaflet.
-Check with your pharmacist.
-If you have any questions about pantoprazole injection, please talk with your doctor, nurse, pharmacist, or other health care provider.
+- This medicine comes with an extra patient fact sheet called a Medication Guide.
+Read it with care.
+Read it again each time pantoprazole injection is refilled.
+If you have any questions about pantoprazole injection, please talk with the doctor, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.